amit043/InstructifyAI/README.md

 ## Quick Start (WSL2 & macOS)

 1. Ensure Docker Desktop is running.
-On Windows, use a WSL2 terminal; on macOS use the native shell.
+On Windows, use a WSL2 terminal (worker image installs Tesseract via apt); on macOS use the native shell.
 2. Start the stack:
    ```bash
    make dev